The burning issue: How zero-tillage can help reduce stubble-burning in South Asia

 - Alternative farming practices could cut greenhouse gas emissions by as much as 78%, and lower air pollution in cities such as New Delhi.

-- Air pollution is the second leading contributor to disease in India, and studies attribute some 66,000 deaths yearly to breathing in airborne nano-particles produced by agricultural burning.
+- Studies attribute some 66,000 deaths yearly to breathing in airborne nano-particles produced by agricultural burning.

 To learn more